 \section{Introduction}

 Classification in art history involves a range of attributes, including authorship, period, and geographical origin, all of which help place an artwork within its historical and cultural context.
 Additionally, factors such as medium, technique, and iconography provide insights into the methods and symbolism used by artists.
 Together, these elements form the basis for analyzing and categorizing art.
-However, the classification of the artistic attributes of an artwork, which encapsulates numerous visual and historical features, is a complex task.
-The classification of the art style of a painting, due to the diversity of visual characteristics --- ranging from highly realistic to purely abstract --- is particularly challenging, even for human experts.
-Automating art style classification could yield significant benefits, such as quickly categorizing newly discovered artworks, efficiently managing large collections, verifying existing style labels, and improving the quality of datasets --- all while conserving time and resources.
-This has motivated computer vision researchers into developing neural networks for the classification of artworks and, especially, their style.
+However, the classification of an artwork's attributes, which encapsulates numerous visual and historical features, is a complex task.
+Art style classification, ranging from highly realistic to purely abstract, as illustrated in Appendix~\ref{Appendix A}, is particularly challenging, even for human experts.
+Automating art style classification could yield significant benefits, such as categorizing newly discovered artworks, efficiently managing large collections, verifying existing style labels, and improving the quality of datasets --- all while conserving time and resources.
+This has motivated computer vision researchers to develop neural networks for the classification of artworks and, especially, their style.

-Recently, large Vision-Language Models (VLMs) have revolutionised computer vision.
-Due to their multimodal nature and extensive training, VLMs can successfully discern both visual and language inputs.
-VLMs are typically trained by matching an image with a text description or by answering questions related to an image content.
-The semantic richness of text, compared to the single category labels used to train traditional image classifiers, helps VLMs understand more nuanced image characteristics, such as object location within an image \cite{dorkenwald2024pin}, the geolocation \cite{mendes2024granular} or the image aesthetic qualities \cite{lin2024vila}.
-In addition, their extensive multimodal training involving large-scale datasets scraped from the internet, makes VLMs successful in various image domains, ranging from remote sensing \cite{al2023vision} and medical imagery \cite{bazi2023vision} to cartoons \cite{cao2024predicting}.
+Recently, large VLMs have revolutionized computer vision by leveraging their multimodal nature to interpret both visual and textual input.
+Typically trained to match images with text descriptions or answer questions about an image content, VLMs benefit from the semantic richness of language, compared to the single category labels used to train traditional image classifiers, helps VLMs capture more nuanced image characteristics, such as object location within an image \cite{dorkenwald2024pin}, the geolocation \cite{mendes2024granular} or the image aesthetic qualities \cite{lin2024vila}.
+Their extensive multimodal training on large-scale datasets scraped from the internet, make VLMs successful in various image domains, ranging from remote sensing \cite{al2023vision} and medical imagery \cite{bazi2023vision} to cartoon captioning \cite{cao2024predicting}.
 The success of VLMs has led us to ask: To what extent can VLMs solve the complex task of art classification?